-Progression Route This is a new SQA course which was offered for the first time in 2021-2022.
-Higher Applications of Mathematics will serve as an entry requirement to a variety of higher and further education courses.
-It is not possible to progress to Advanced Higher Mathematics from Higher Applications of Mathematics, however it may be possible to progress to Advance Higher Statistics.
+Higher Applications of Mathematics will serve as an entry requirement to a variety of higher a further education courses.
+Progression Route It is not possible to progress to Advanced Higher Mathematics from Higher Applications of Mathematics, however it may be possible to progress to Advance Higher Statistics. d --- ---